Trishlag9/Trishlag9/README.md

 # 👋 Hi, I'm Trishla Gautam
-### I have worked with India largest bank, HDFC Limited in operations, credit and analytics
+### I have worked with India's largest bank, HDFC Limited in operations, credit and analytics

 🌱 I’m currently upskilling on **SQL, Python and Machine Learning** and loving it!
 💬 Ask me about: SQL, Excel, Python, Tableau, Power BI